Nutrition should be individualized to each unique case. This is particularly important for PCOS.

 - Post pill

 - Here is a nice summary that reviews the different types of PCOS.

 Why is this step important when it comes to nutrition?
-It allows us to tailor the diet even further.
+It allows us to tailor our diet even further.

 Insulin resistance PCOS